traveltime-dev/traveltime-sdk-r/README.md

 Function accepts the following parameters:

 * `lat` - Latitude of the point to reverse geocode.
-* `lng` - lng Longitude of the point to reverse geocode.
+* `lng` - Longitude of the point to reverse geocode.

 ```r
 geocoding_reverse(lat=51.507281, lng=-0.132120)